 Why does importance of telephones in businesses matter for a business?

 It matters because it affects how customers and employees move through everyday work.
 When the process is clear, people spend less time dealing with missed calls, repeated messages, and small delays.
+Teams that are sorting through this can use VoIP customer service to connect the problem to a more specific next step.

 What is the most important thing to get right?